01 FEBRUARY 2020

 Yeehah makes no warranties or representations about this website or any of the content.
 In particular, Yeehah takes no responsibility for any content posted by users of this site.
 All such content, whether expressed as opinions, statements or recommendations, are those of the users expressing such views and are not those of Yeehah.

-Where liability cannot be excluded, any liability incurred by Yeehah in relation to the use of this website or the content is limited as provided under the Trade Practices Act 1974 (s68A).
+Where liability cannot be excluded, any liability incurred by Yeehah in relation to the use of this website or the content is limited as provided under the Competition and Consumer Act 2010.
 In no circumstances will Yeehah be liable for any indirect or consequential loss arising out of the use of this website, including loss of business profits.

 Unless otherwise specified, all material on the site is owned by Yeehah (or its licensors), and is protected by intellectual property laws (including without limitation copyright).
 You are only authorised to use the site and its contents for your personal, noncommercial use, unless you have prior written approval from Yeehah.
 You may print out any content on this website for your personal use, however, all other use, copying or reproduction of this website or any part of it is prohibited (except to the extent permitted by law).
 Yeehah is the owner (or licensee) of several registered trademarks which appear on this site, the use of which will infringe our intellectual property rights.